gambitcomminc/electric-meter-monitoring/README.md

 Now, you can use any MQTT publisher client to generate the telemetry to be consumed by NODE-RED, or even generate the data files by hand.
-And we did that.
+And we tried that.
 But in the early stages of this project we needed to test the NODE-RED telemetry collection, rather than short-circuiting parts of the system.